Support Outdoor Classrooms at Seven Key Battlefields

 Sharing history that is inclusive of all perspectives is a critical component of our mission to preserve America’s hallowed battlegrounds and educate the public about what happened on there and why it matters.
-By supporting Fighting for Freedom, you are helping the American Battlefield Trust lift the voices of the Black Americans who impacted the first 100-years of American history.
+By supporting Fighting for Freedom, you are helping the American Battlefield Trust uplift the voices of the Black Americans who impacted the first 100 years of American history.

 Together, we can make sure everyone has an opportunity to learn about and be inspired by this essential part of American history.
 Join us by making a secure online donation today and your gift will be DOUBLED!

 Through Fighting for Freedom, these battlefields, which are essential primary resources where we can teach and learn American history, will become outdoor classrooms.

 You’ll be able to walk where they fought, imagine their experiences, and be inspired by aspects of our history that don’t get the airtime they deserve.
 Here’s a taste of what your support can help us teach on these seven key battlefields.